kottans/frontend/README.md

    - name (at least) one thing that surprised you
    - name (at least) one thing you intend to use in the future

-1. __Online courses:__ finish all tasks, add some reflection
+1. __Online courses:__ finish all tasks, add your reflection
    about them into _README_.

-1. __Videos:__ same as for the reading; watch the video — answer three questions.
+1. __Videos:__ same as for the reading; watch the video, answer three questions.

+### Progress Reports

+We would like to know the progress of students along the way.
+We kindly ask you to post about you progress (finished tasks) in students chat.

  ### Chats

-For your comfort we have created several chats in the telegram:
+For your comfort we have created several telegram-chats:

 1. [FE Students | Kottans](https://t.me/joinchat/DmX0JBHVkEhV1us2HdMmpA) - chat for students, where you can discuss anything related to the current course
-1. [FE Questionarium | Kottans](https://t.me/joinchat/DmX0JAl-mh5W0jrWli8Ycw) - if you need a help of one of the mentors, or maybe from all of them simultaneously, you can ask it there
+1. [FE Questionarium | Kottans](https://t.me/joinchat/DmX0JAl-mh5W0jrWli8Ycw) - if you need a help of one of the mentors, or maybe from all of them, you can ask there
-1. [Kottans Radio](https://t.me/radio_kottans) - our channel with usefull links and awesome articles ;)
+1. [Kottans Radio](https://t.me/radio_kottans) - our channel with useful links and awesome articles ;)

-### Do you have any questions?
+### Questions?

 Please see our [FAQ](https://github.com/kottans/frontend/blob/master/faq.md).
 If you have more questions - we will be happy to answer in our chats.